apache/incubator-kie-kogito-pipelines/docs/jenkins.md

   If the jobs you want to test is branch agnostic, then you can just set `main` or anything else.
   If the job you want to test is only for the main branch, then you should set the same value as `GIT_BRANCH`.
 * **GIT_JENKINS_CONFIG_PATH**
   This is where to find the jenkins seed file for job generation.
-Usually it is `jenkins`
+Default is `.ci/jenkins`

 #### Test the whole Kogito jobs